Rahe Na Rahe Hum: ‘Mahanayika’ Suchitra Sen’s Aura Lingers On…

 A classical Indian beauty with incredibly photogenic face, redoubtable screen persona, an enchanting pearly white smile, impressive dignity and amazing acting talents, Suchitra Sen was a unique combination of looks and abilities that helped leading film directors weave stories that featured her as the central character, a notable departure in an industry that has traditionally banked on male dominated storylines.

 Later in her career, when Suchitra Sen made a conscious effort to do films that were different from the romantic hits, to establish herself as an actress in her own right, she came up with award winning performances in roles that exploited her histrionic skills in all possible challenges.
 Saat Paake Bandha, Uttor Phalguni (later remade in Hindi as Mamta), Dweep Jele Jai, Dutta… each a classic on celluloid.
-She was the first Indian actress to be awarded in an international film festival (Best Actress award for Saat Paake Bandha in the 1963 Moscow film festival).
+She was the second Indian actress to be awarded in an international film festival (Best Actress award for Saat Paake Bandha in the 1963 Moscow film festival).

 Says Peeyush Sharma, the Consulting Editor of Silhouette Magazine who was also the founder secretary of Vintage Hindi film music Lovers Association in Bangalore in mid 80s, “I firmly believe that no other actress has touched the heights that Suchitra has in Indian cinema.
 Her use of her expressive face to emote and react and her mesmerizing eyes were unique.
 I remember Waheeda Rehman telling me that she knew she had a huge challenge when she accepted Khamoshi and at one point she asked director Asit Sen not to show the Bengali original (Dweep Jele Jai), or she would not be able to deliver what ever she was doing.
 I hold Waheeda ji on top of my list of outstanding actresses, yet Suchitra Sen remained unparalleled.
-So was in Kora Kagaz, there was no comparison.”
+Similarly in Kora Kagaz, there was no comparison.”

 Gulzar’s Aandhi, Asit Sen’s Mamta and Bimal Roy’s Devdas are three unforgettable Hindi films Suchitra Sen did in her illustrious career (out of a total tally of just 7 Hindi films).
 Each of these three films was a path-breaker for its storyline, acting performances and direction.